Numeric estimation of resource requirements for a practical polarization-frame alignment scheme for QKD: Monte Carlo numerical simulations

-To try to improve the protocol under realistic use cases, we perform some additional simulations exploring the utility of a simple background noise removal strategy.
+To try to improve the scheme under realistic use cases, we perform some additional simulations exploring the effect of simple background noise subtraction.
 For these simulations we add random (Poissonian) background counts to the simulated detected counts and then subtract the mean background (while guarding against unphysical negative counts) prior to the characterization step.
-The intent is to examine the effectiveness of subtracting a known (e.g., pre-calibrated) background level from the measurements to improve the signal-to-noise ratio.
+The intent is to examine the effectiveness of subtracting from the measurements a known background level, perhaps determined in a calibration stage, to improve the signal-to-noise ratio.

-For various photon detection counts $N$ and intrinsic signal fidelities $F_\mathcal{S}$, we compare the residual QBER of the alignment protocol operating with background subtraction, $\bar{E}_\text{BGS}$, against the alternative case where the background counts are added but the mean not subtracted, $\bar{E}_\text{BG}$.
-The results indicate that background subtraction is not better, and in many conditions clearly worse, than leaving the counts with background unaltered.
+For various photon detection counts $N$ and intrinsic signal fidelities $F_\mathcal{S}$, we compare the residual QBER of the alignment scheme operating with background subtraction, $\bar{E}_\text{BGS}$, against the alternative case where the background counts are added but the mean not subtracted, $\bar{E}_\text{BG}$.
+The results indicate that background subtraction is not better, and in many conditions clearly worse, than allowing the algorithm to operate using counts with background unaltered.
 This is illustrated by Fig.~\ref{fig:bg_diff}, which shows the increase of the residual QBER found when subtracting background (i.e., $\bar{E}_\text{BGS} - \bar{E}_\text{BG}$) in both forward and reversed cases.